 Well it's 36 degrees celsius here today and I'm 35 weeks pregnant, but I feel positively spritely compared to how I felt at this stage with my last pregnancy.

 When I saw my docs last week my blood pressure was still good (130/80) and there was only the mildest of oedema (no more than most women experience).
 I don't think this has changed but it will be interesting to see what happens at my doctors appointments tomorrow.
 Last week my protein had gone up to .96g per day, but this was still at least three times less than it was this time last pregnancy.
 I had put on a bit of weight (now up to 62kg) but this is only 10kg so far this pregnancy which is pretty good and doesn't necessarily indicate oedema.
+Yes, it will be interesting to see how I go tomorrow.

 I had intended to start expressing breastmilk today but have been a bit lazy (busy) on that front.
 I hope I can collect some colostrum in advance though as it will help to keep bub's blood sugars up in the first couple of days, especially if I am unable to feed from the breast straight away.